 How can I find a job in the USA on my own?

-Don’t be afraid if it sounds a bit daunting — most students do it, so you can too.
-Besides, we’ll always give you guidance and explain in detail how to find an employer in the USA.
-It’s not as daunting as it seems.
+Don’t worry if it sounds a little scary — most students feel the same, so you can do it too.
+Besides, we’ll always be here to give you advice and walk you through exactly how to find an employer in the USA.
+It’s not as scary as it seems.

-According to the participation agreement, it’s 3 months before your desired travel date — i.e., around March 1.
+Per the participation agreement, it’s three months before your desired travel date — so around March 1.

-How do I find a second job once I’m already there?
+How can I find a second job once I’m already there?

-The vast majority of students on this program work in resort towns.
-The ground floors there are an endless row of shops, restaurants, and hotels.
-Just walk down the street and keep an eye out — when you see a red HELP WANTED sign, go in.
-Actually, even if there’s no red sign, head inside anyway: in season these resort towns turn into conveyor belts for serving tourists — people need to be fed, entertained, and settled for the night, so there’s a huge demand for seasonal workers.
+Most students on this program work in resort towns.
+The ground floors of those towns are an endless row of shops, restaurants, and hotels.
+All you have to do is walk down the street and look both ways.
+As soon as you see a red HELP WANTED sign — head in.
+In fact, head in even if there’s no red sign, because in season these resort towns turn into conveyor belts for serving tourists: they need to be fed, entertained, and put to bed — which means they need lots of seasonal workers.
 Most of our participants work two jobs.

 Can I participate in the Full Service program?

-Of course — that option exists, and it costs only about $200 more (the Plus option or the Full Service option).
+Of course — that option exists, and it costs only about $200 more (the Plus option or Full Service).

 My friend and I are going together.
 Can we work in the same city?

 No problem.
-On the application you’ll just need to enter the first and last name of the person you’re traveling with.
+On the application, you’ll just need to provide the last and first name of the person you’re traveling with.

 How many hours per week can I work?

-Many people manage to work two or three jobs, putting in as much as 70–80 hours a week.
-Whether that’s for you is your call.
+Many participants manage to work two or three jobs, putting in 70-80 hours a week.
+Whether that’s for you is up to you.

 When can I fly to the USA?